daniftomas/clusterAlgorithm1D/README.md

 # clusterAlgorithm1D

-Algorithm that can take as an input an array of Integers and can group them into N groups depending on how close they are to each other.
+In this project is an algorithm that takes as an input an array of Integers and then group them into N groups depending on how close they are to each other.
 This can also be called as clustering using distance as criteria.

-In this case, it is used the Kmeas method.
+In this case,for clustering it is used the K-meas method.

 ## Things you may want to know